-marginal social cost, and marginal social benefits for a goods whose production results in a negative externality.
+The following TWO questions refer to the diagram below, which illustrates the marginal private cost, marginal social cost, and marginal social benefits for a goods whose production results in a negative externality.

-1. If the government introduces a per unit tax equal to the marginal external cost, what area represents the change in social surplus?
+- 1. If the government introduces a per unit tax equal to the marginal external cost, what area represents the change in social surplus?

-a) j; a decrease.
+- a) j; a decrease.

-b) j; an increase.
+- b) j; an increase.

-c) h; a decrease.
+- c) h; a decrease.

-d) h; an increase.
+- d) h; an increase.

-2. Which area represents external costs at the social-surplus-maximizing quantity of output?
+- 2. Which area represents external costs at the social-surplus-maximizing quantity of output?

-a) External costs are zero.
+- a) External costs are zero.

-b) g + h + j.
+- b) g + h + j.

-c) g + h.
+- c) g + h.

-d) g.
+- d) g.